Home is where the heart is… but is Heartland the best fit for your business?

 “I’m just looking for the cheapest way of taking payments online.
 Where do I go?”

-Stripe and PayPal are two of the cheapest credit card processing companies servicing US ecommerce businesses.
+Stripe and PayPal are two of the cheapest credit card processing companies that service US ecommerce businesses.
 Both offer processing rates of 2.9% + 30 cents per online transaction.
 And, unlike Heartland, neither Stripe or PayPal comes with any hidden fees – just a flat rate fee on each card transaction you key in, or accept through your website.

 What Do Heartland’s Customer Reviews Say?